MARKET REPORT

 The statistics indicate that about 25% of international visitors looking for somewhere to stay do not stay in hotels, preferring to privately and current rental yields make letting a property to the tourist market in Spain an interesting option.
 And not just for the buy-to-let investor because although not all foreign owners are part-time landlords many are.
 They look for rental income to cover essential maintenance and running costs and taxes.
 Obviously there are many variables but the best gross yields can be as high as 10% and sometimes even higher for a large, top quality detached house in a prime location.
 Apartments and townhouses near the beach can return 6% - 8% gross, assuming a luxury interior.
 Typically, a quality property in a prime location will generate a higher yield in the short-term holiday market than the same property let long-term, in the region of 3% - 5% better.

 However, there are always exceptions to the rule and growing demand for long-term rentals at the top end of the market can produce a gross yield similar to the short term yield.
-One of The Property Finders clients is seeing a 2019 purchase generating a gross yield of 8% for a one-year let.
-Just as the highest activity levels are at the top end of the property market so it is in the rental sector.
+One of The Property Finders clients is seeing a 2019 purchase generating a gross yield of 8% as a long-term let.
+And just as the highest activity levels are at the top end of the property market so it is in the rental sector.
 Properties priced at €10,000 - €20,000 and up per week had no trouble finding takers in 2024 and high season weeks were fully occupied.

 The statistics indicate that about 25% of international visitors looking for somewhere to stay do not stay in hotels, preferring to privately and current rental yields make letting a property to the tourist market in Spain an interesting option.
 However, it is clear the mood is changing and if rental income is part of your buying strategy then I recommend you proceed with caution.